guest271314/captureSystemAudio/README.md

 Utilize Chromium extension with `"web_accessible_resources"` set to an HTML file that we load as an `<iframe>` in Web pages listed in `"matches"`.
 Stream from Native Messaging host to `<iframe>`, enqueue data in a `ReadableStream` then transfer the stream to `parent` with `postMessage()`, read the stream in "real-time", write values to a `MediaStreamTrackGenerator`.

 Download the directory [capture_system_audio](https://github.com/guest271314/captureSystemAudio/tree/master/native_messaging/capture_system_audio), set "Developer mode" to on at `chrome://extensions`, click "Load unpacked".
+Use `background_transferable.js`.

 Note the generated extension ID and substitute that value for `<id>` in `capture_system_audio.json`.